HamzaKazmi/Recommender-App/README.md

 SVD Algorithm -  Using user to user similarities andcollaborative filtering to recommend new recipes of intrest.
 Lets user discover new recipes they would normaly not try.

-D3.JS - Get reports on which recipes you have enjoyed the most.

 Backend with Python and SQL Server

 Deploying SVD algorithm with Flask API